Skyscanner/backpack-ios/Backpack/Card/README.md

 `BPKDividedCard` contains the Backpack Divided Card component.
 The divided card is a subclass of `BPKCard`.
 It can have 2 subviews and will add the appropriate constraints automatically when `-initWithPrimarySubview:secondarySubview:padded`/`init(primarySubview: secondarySubview: padded: )` or `-setPrimarySubview:secondarySubview`/`setSubviews(primarySubview: secondarySubview:)` are called.
 It's axis can be vertical or horizontal.

+Cards have an interaction style.
+By default this is `.container` which means the card is invisible to assistive technology.
+In this case, ensure that the content of the card provides users of AT with the same action as tapping the card, and explain actions clearly.

+If using a `.button` or `.link` interaction style, ensure you provide a suitable `accessibilityLabel`.

 ### Objective-C

 **`BPKCard`**